 Grade Appeal Process: Concerns about the accuracy of grades should first be discussed with the instructor.
 A request for a change of grade is a formal request and must be made within six months of the grade assignment.
-Directions for filing an appeal can be found in the student in the student handbook Student Handbook 2023-2024 v2.pdf.
+Directions for filing an appeal can be found in the student handbook Student Handbook 2022-2023 v4.pdf (com.edu).
 An appeal will not be considered because of general dissatisfaction with a grade, penalty, or outcome of a course.
 Disagreement with the instructor's professional judgment of the quality of the student's work and performance is also not an admissible basis for a grade appeal.